 One and Only One Ambition

 The world changed forever a week ago as we lost Paul Parets from this mortal coil.
-While Parets made an impact on this world in many different arenas, he was best known by thousands for a role he served in for 36 years: Director of Band at Alexis I. duPont High School in Greenville Delaware.
+While Parets made an impact on this world in many different arenas, he was best known by thousands for a role he served in for 36 years: Director of Bands at Alexis I. duPont High School in Greenville Delaware.
 I had the honor and privilege of being part of these bands from 1996-1999.

 I tend to operate with personal humility and collective hubris, and to the latter, I'm fully willing to say we were the best.
 The stat sheet speaks for itself: Five Rose Parades.
 Three presidential inaugurations.
 Multiple trips each to the Lord Mayor's New Year's Day Parade in London, St. Patrick's Day in Ireland, and the Pope's New Year's Day address in the Vatican.
 Fiesta Bowl Parade.
 Orange Bowl Parade.
 A standing invitation to the nation's oldest Thanksgiving Day Parade.
 And a bandroom full of trophies from competitions in the US and Canada boasting words like "SUPERIOR" and "CHAMPION."
 Through those travels, thousands got to see the world far beyond Delaware.
 Through the competitions, those same students came to see the fruits of hard work.
 Yet through all of those accolades, they were just a portion of the lasting impact Parets had on those who knew him.